How To Buy, Store, Prep, and Cook Chicken

 How to Cook Chicken

 There are many ways to cook your chicken.
 You can bake or roast chicken, fry or sauté it, or BBQ or grill it.
-For loads of dinner ideas with chicken, check out our complete collection of Chicken Recipes.
+And for appliance cooking, you can use your slow cooker, air fryer, or multifunctional cooker (Instant Pot).
+You'll find loads of recipes and cooking methods in our complete collection of Chicken Recipes.

 How to Cook Chicken in the Oven: Baking & Roasting

 For best results, set the bird on a roasting rack over a roasting pan.
 The chicken will cook more evenly and won't be sitting in its own drippings, which will give you crispier skin.
 For easier cleanup, line the pan with aluminum foil.
 For a super-juicy roast chicken that cooks quicker, you can spatchcock or butterfly your whole chicken before roasting - here's how you spatchcock it.
 For more tips, check out how to roast chicken.

 How to Braise Chicken

 Braising is a cooking method that starts with browning or searing meat over high heat and finishes with slow cooking in liquid over low heat.
 Braising chicken makes it wonderfully tender and moist, and delivers a sauce with flavors that build and build, slowly concentrating as the dish simmers.

 One key to a perfect braise is to start with a good sear on the chicken skin; don't crowd the pan or cheat by removing the chicken before it's developed a beautiful dark color.
 The second key is to loosen up the flavorful brown bits on the bottom of the pan by deglazing with wine or stock, beer, cider, or even water.
 You've built the ground floor of your sauce!
 Then it's time for a nice slow simmer.
 Here are a few favorite braised chicken recipes: